-Philadelphia, often called Philly, is the largest city in the U.S. state and Commonwealth of Pennsylvania, and the sixth-most populous U.S. city, with a 2017 census-estimated population of 1,580,863
+Philadelphia, often called Philly, is the largest city in the U.S. state and Commonwealth of Pennsylvania, and the sixth-most populous U.S. city.
+It can be a very suitable place for older adults to live in for a multitude of reasons:

 Contacts642 North Broad Street, Philadelphia, PA 19130-3424